auth0-extensions/auth0-source-control-extension-tools/README.md

 # Auth0 - Source Control Extension Tools

+## v6.x drops support for Node 8

+Node 8 is no longer supported start from v6.0.0

 ## v5.x supports only `auth0-deploy-cli`

 **NOTE**: Starting from v5.0.0, only `auth0-deploy-cli` will be supported.